 --[M. Abrial, Minister of Justice, was called to the Senate at the same time as Fouche.
-Understanding that the assimilation of the two men was more a disgrace to Abrial than the mere loss of the Ministry, the First Consul said to M. Abrial: "In uniting the Ministry of Police to that of Justice I could not retain you in the Ministry, you are too upright a man to manage the police."
-Not a flattering speech for Regnier.--Bourrienne.]-- circumstances, could have been expected even from a man gifted with great talents?
+Understanding that the assimilation of the two men was more a disgrace to Abrial than the mere loss of the Ministry, the First Consul said to M. Abrial: "In uniting the Ministry of Police to that of Justice I could not retain yon in the Ministry, you are too upright a man to manage the police."
+Not a

+What could be expected from Regnier, charged as he was with incompatible functions?
+What, under such circumstances, could have been expected even from a man gifted with great talents?
 Such was the exact history of Fouche's disgrace.
 No person was more afflicted at it than Madame Bonaparte, who only leaned the news when it was announced to the public.
 Josephine, on all occasions, defended Fouche against her husband's sallies.
 She believed that he was the only one of his Ministers who told him the truth.
 She had such a high opinion of the way in which Fouche managed the police that the first time I was alone with her after our return from Mortfontaine she said to me, "My dear Bourrienne; speak openly to me; will Napoleon know all about the plots from the police of Moncey, Duroc, Junot, and of Davoust?
 You know better than I do that these are only wretched spies.
 Has not Savary also eventually got his police?
 How all this alarms me.
-They take away all my supports, and surround me only with enemies."-"To justify your regrets we should be sure that Fouche has never been in agreement with Lucien in favour of the divorce."-"Oh, I do not believe that.
+They take away all my supports, and surround me only with enemies."--"To justify your regrets we should be sure that Fouche has never been in agreement with Lucien in favour of the divorce."--"Oh, I do not believe that.
 Bonaparte does not like him, and he would have been certain to tell me of it when I spoke favourably to him of Fouche.
 You will see that his brothers will end by bringing him into their plan."